scarabee-dev/scarabee/docs/source/install/index.rst

 will have to look for online for details regarding your particular Linux distribution).
 Users on macOS likely already have a sufficient compiler.

-You should start by opening a terminal (command prompt) and navigating to the directory where you would like to store your Scarabée source files.
+You should start by opening a terminal (command prompt on Windows) and navigating to the directory where you would like to store your Scarabée source files.
 Once there you can run the command

 .. code-block:: bash